VER: Vision Expert Transformer for Robot Learning via Foundation Distillation and Dynamic Routing: Method

+As shown above, for any inactive expert ($m_l = 0$), the gradient simplifies to $\frac{\partial \mathcal{L}}{\partial z_l} = -p_l q$.
+This update is strictly independent of the expert's output $\mathcal{E}_l$ or potential contribution $q_l$.
+Because the shallow router adapts faster than the downstream policy network, initial random fluctuations permanently lock experts into an inactive state.
+This deprives them of informative gradient signals, causing the routing distribution to prematurely collapse into a suboptimal, seed-dependent configuration.

-To mitigate early collapse and encourage exploration over expert combinations, we use \emph{Curriculum Top-$K$ Annealing (CTA)}.
-We begin with all experts active ($K_0=L$) and gradually reduce to a small target $K_{\min}$ over training steps $s=0\!\to\!S$:
+To mitigate this early collapse and encourage exploration, we introduce \emph{Curriculum Top-$K$ Annealing (CTA)}.
+We initialize training with all experts active ($K_0=L$) and linearly anneal the number of active experts down to a target $K_{\min}$ over $S$ training steps: